DUNE/lbne-build/doc/wp.md

 build interface.
 The primary failure is its dependence on the `UPS` configuration management system, making any project using `cetbuildtools` unbuildable without an entire replication of a `UPS` stack.
-This is an inversion of the usual hierarchy of a build system, e.g. a Makefile, sitting under a configuration/packaging system, e.g. RPM.
+This is an inversion of the usual hierarchy used in industry standard build systems, e.g. a Makefile, sitting under a configuration/packaging system, e.g. RPM.

 Current Status
 ==============

 The current status of the "purification" of the low-level CMake build system is described.
-Here the *art* packages are `cpp0x`, `cetlib`, `fhicl-cpp` and `messagefacility` and `art` itself and `LArSoft` refers to its current count of ten packages.
+Here the `art` packages are `cpp0x`, `cetlib`, `fhicl-cpp` and `messagefacility` and `art` itself, and `LArSoft` refers to its current count of ten packages.

 -   An LBNE GitHub organization has been established[^1].

--   The *art* repositories are forked into this organization in a way that "upstream" commits pushed to Fermilab Redmine repositories continue to be tracked.
+-   The `art` repositories are forked into this organization in a way that "upstream" commits pushed to Fermilab Redmine repositories continue to be tracked.

--   A new `FNALCore` package [^2] is developed that aggregates the *art* packages (except the `art` package itself) as well as holds their purified CMake files.
+-   A new `FNALCore` package [^2] is developed that aggregates the `art` packages (except the `art` package itself) as well as holds their purified CMake files.